-Selected Topics in Philosophy/Religious Studies one unit Prerequisite: permission of instructor
+Selected Topics in Philosophy/Religious Studies one unit Prerequisite: permission of instructor above the 2000 level and the permission of the course supervisor

 An opportunity to explore selected topics in philosophy and/or religious studies at an advanced level.
 Topics will vary from year to year.
 (Also listed as PHIL 3380, 3381 and 3382)